Japanese Sound Recording Trade Disputes

 In 1996, the European Community and United States filed complaints with the WTO against Japan concerning their distribution and protection of sound recordings that originated in their respective states.
 Both disputes accused Japan of violating numerous articles of the TRIPS Agreement.
 Both disputes were settled in December 1997, with the involved parties finding mutually agreeable solutions.
 DS28 was the first case ever brought to the WTO's dispute settlement body based on the TRIPS Agreement.

 DS28

 Since the 1980s, the Office of the United States Trade Representative had been monitoring Japan's distribution of American intellectual property and had been looking to retaliate against them under Section 301 of the Trade Act of 1974.

 The United States first filed a request for consultation to the WTO's Dispute Settlement Body on February 14, 1996.
 The United States claimed that Japan, as a developed country, was not granting the United States most favoured nation status or criminally prosecuting piracy and requested a meeting for February 20, 1996.

-Japan was accused of violating following articles of the TRIPS Agreement:
+Japan was accused of violating the following articles of the TRIPS Agreement: